-Celebration is a one-day professional development opportunity that is held annually in early February at Shelby Campus.
-Sponsored by the Delphi Center, the conference is designed to foster teaching excellence at UofL by providing educators from across the university with evidence-based teaching strategies for improving student learning.
-The Delphi Center has been offering its annual Celebration of Teaching and Learning for seven years and recent keynote speakers have included Dr. Stephen Brookfield, Dr. Mark Taylor, and Dr. Cynthia Selfe.
+Celebration is a one-day professional development opportunity that is held annually in early February.
+The conference is designed to foster teaching excellence at UofL by providing educators from across the university with evidence-based teaching strategies for improving student learning.
+The Delphi Center has been sponsoring the conference for ten years and past keynote speakers include Ken Bain, Stephen Brookfield, Mark Taylor, and Cynthia Selfe.

-Delphi U is an exciting four and a half-day workshop designed to give faculty the tools and principles they need to create effective, interactive and stimulating online courses.
+Delphi U is designed to give faculty the tools and principles they need to create effective, interactive and stimulating online courses.
 Individuals leave Delphi U with a head start on creating or redesigning an online course and the skills required for continuing their work after the workshop.
-Sessions are offered in spring and summer.
-Enrollment typically opens in January.
+In-person sessions are offered in the spring, and online sessions are offered throughout the year.